tfsumon/byteboltsec-hugo-test/content/english/blog/third-party-data-breach.md

 ## Breachsense Can Help You Avoid Third-Party Data Breaches
 Are you worried about the security of your company's sensitive data?

-Breachsense can help you avoid third-party data breaches by alerting you in real time when your user's credentials appear in data breaches on the dark web, allowing you to proactively reset stolen credentials before hackers can exploit them.
+Breachsense can help you avoid third-party data breaches by alerting you in real-time when your user's credentials appear in data breaches on the dark web, allowing you to proactively reset stolen credentials before hackers can exploit them.

 Breachsense provides flexible integration with virtually any application, SIEM, or browser, making it easy for businesses to implement the service into their existing security tools.